Apollo 13: Experiments and scientific objectives

 To power the ALSEP, the SNAP-27 radioisotope thermoelectric generator (RTG) was flown.
 Developed by the U.S. Atomic Energy Commission, SNAP-27 was first flown on Apollo 12.
 The fuel capsule contained about 8.36 lb of plutonium oxide.
 The cask placed around the capsule for transport to the Moon was built with heat shields of graphite and of beryllium, and with structural parts of titanium and of Inconel materials.
 Thus, it was built to withstand the heat of reentry into the Earth's atmosphere rather than pollute the air with plutonium in the event of an aborted mission.

 A United States flag was also taken, to be erected on the Moon's surface.
 For Apollo 11 and 12, the flag had been placed in a heat-resistant tube on the front landing leg; it was moved for Apollo 13 to the Modularized Equipment Stowage Assembly (MESA) in the LM descent stage.
 The structure to fly the flag on the airless Moon was improved from Apollo 12's.

 For the first time, red stripes were placed on the helmet, arms and legs of the commander's A7L spacesuit.
 This was done as, after Apollo 11, those reviewing the images taken had trouble distinguishing Armstrong from Aldrin, but the change was approved too late for Apollo 12.
-New drink bags that attached inside the helmets and were to be sipped from as the astronauts walked on the Moon were demonstrated by Haise during Apollo 13's final television broadcast before the accident.
+New drink bags attached inside the helmets, and that were to be sipped from as the astronauts walked on the Moon, were demonstrated by Haise during Apollo 13's final television broadcast before the accident.

 Apollo 13's primary mission objectives were to: "Perform selenological inspection, survey, and sampling of materials in a preselected region of the Fra Mauro Formation.
 Deploy and activate an Apollo Lunar Surface Experiments Package.
 Develop man's capability to work in the lunar environment.
 Obtain photographs of candidate exploration sites."
 The astronauts were also to accomplish other photographic objectives, including of the Gegenschein from lunar orbit, and of the Moon itself on the journey back to Earth.
 Some of this photography was to be performed by Swigert as Lovell and Haise walked on the Moon.
 Swigert was also to take photographs of the Lagrangian points of the Earth-Moon system.
 Apollo 13 had twelve cameras on board, including those for television and moving pictures.
 The crew was also to downlink bistatic radar observations of the Moon.
-None of these was attempted because of the accident.
+None of these were attempted because of the accident.